informalsystems/hermes/docs/architecture/adr-003-handler-implementation.md

 To this end, this `process` function will create and manipulate a `HandlerOutput` value like described in the corresponding section.

-We provide below the actual implementation of the `process` function for the "Create Client" handler of ICS 002:
+We provide below the actual implementation of the `process` function for the "Create Client" sub-protocol of ICS 002:

 ```rust
 pub fn process<CD>(